lucaslouca/Trains/README.md

 Interface that defines which functionality an `LLCommand` factory must provide.`LLCommandFactory` provides functionality for creating new commands that implement the `LLCommand` interface.

 ### `LLRailRoadServiceCommandFactory`
 This class implements the `LLCommandFactory` interface.
 It provides methods for creating concrete command implementations of the abstract type `LLAbstractRailRoadServiceCommand`.
-The `LLRailRoadServiceCommandFactory` gets initialised with an  `LLRailRoadService`, which it sets a *receiver* in the `LLAbstractRailRoadServiceCommand` commands:
+The `LLRailRoadServiceCommandFactory` gets initialised with an  `LLRailRoadService`, which it sets as *receiver* in `LLAbstractRailRoadServiceCommand` instances:
 ```java
 LLCommandFactory commandFactory = new LLRailRoadServiceCommandFactory(service);
 ```